New surprising habits for healthy teeth and gums

 Are there specific strains of probiotics that are particularly beneficial for oral health?

-“Probiotic strains vary significantly in their effects, even within the same species, necessitating detailed investigation at the strain level to identify their specific benefits for oral health,” explains Jakob.
+“Probiotic strains vary significantly, even within the same species, necessitating detailed investigation at the strain level to identify their specific support for oral health,” explains Jakob.

-Among the most well-researched strains for oral issues are Limosilactobacillus reuteri DSM 17938 and ATCC PTA 5289.
+Among the most well-researched probiotic strains for oral health are Limosilactobacillus reuteri DSM 17938 and ATCC PTA 5289*.

-Brushing and flossing daily are your first line of defence and adding probiotics can potentially take your oral care to the next level.
-Learn more in part two of our oral health series.
+Brushing and flossing daily are your first line of defence and adding probiotics can be an easy complement to your oral hygiene routine.

 Meet the Experts